ryancbutler/XDReplicate/README.md

 - 05-22-17: browsername in apps and permission fixes
 - 06-01-17: Fixes for BrokerPowerTimeScheme on desktop groups
 - 06-23-17: Fixes for folder creation and BrokerPowerTimeScheme
-- 07-12-17: Fixes for app creation and user permissions
+- 07-12-17: Fixes for app creation and user permissions (issue #10)
+- 07-13-17: Fixes for app creation on command line argument (issue #9)

 ### XenDesktop Versions Tested

 - 7.6 (LTSR)
 - 7.11
 - 7.12
+- 7.14.1

 ### What is copied for XenDesktop?